Animatable::ApplyAnimationClock Method (DependencyProperty, AnimationClock, HandoffBehavior)

 To remove all clocks from a property, use the ApplyAnimationClock(DependencyProperty, AnimationClock) or BeginAnimation(DependencyProperty, AnimationTimeline) method of the animated object.
-Specify the property being animated as the first parameter, and null as the second.
+Specify the property being animated as the first parameter, and nullptr as the second.
 This will remove all animation clocks from the property.

 To remove a specific AnimationClock from a list of clocks, use the Controller property of the AnimationClock to retrieve a ClockController, then call the Remove method of the ClockController.
 This is typically done in the Completed event handler for a clock.
-Note that only root clocks can be controlled by a ClockController; the Controller property of a child clock will return null.
+Note that only root clocks can be controlled by a ClockController; the Controller property of a child clock will return nullptr.
 Note also that the Completed event will not be called if the effective duration of the clock is forever.
 In that case, the user will need to determine when to call Remove.

 This is primarily an issue for animations on objects that have a long lifetime.
 When an object is garbage collected, its clocks will also be disconnected and garbage collected.

 For more information about clock objects, see the Animation and Timing System Overview.

 The following example shows how to apply animation clocks using different HandoffBehavior settings.

 Windows 7, Windows Vista SP1 or later, Windows XP SP3, Windows Server 2008 (Server Core not supported), Windows Server 2008 R2 (Server Core supported with SP1 or later), Windows Server 2003 SP2